Benign Mole Removal Case Study

 Case study overview and topics covered.

 This aesthetic procedure was carried out in April 2014.
-The before pictures shown in this case study were all taken just before carrying out the mole removal procedure.
+The before pictures are shown in this case study were all taken just before carrying out the mole removal procedure.
 This case study shows the results of benign moles removal over two years after the procedure.

 Because of this long time lapse, the area had the time required in order to return to normal.
 As we know, a few days after mole removal, the area treated is of a different texture and slightly pinker especially soon after the scabs have fallen off.

 - The video showing you how the procedure was carried out and the summary of the results.

 - Information about the moles removed, the subject and the aesthetic practitioner.

 - Discussion about the results achieved.

 - Discussion over scar-free results and expectations from similar mole removal procedures.

 - Information about the healing and the after-care carried out.

 - Pictures were taken in April 2014 before the mole removal procedure.